 Browse Exhibits (3 total)

 Nancy Nicol is a documentary filmmaker who has dedicated her career to tracing the history of the LGBTQ movements in Canada and around the world.
 She has worked as a professor in visual studies since 1989 at York University.
-However, her career as a filmmaker started in the 1970s with experimental films, but by the 1980s Nicol’s work focused on documentary film addressing political issues including pro-choice struggles for access to abortion, unions, and the working struggles of women and migrants.
-By the 2000s her films changed focus to the history of lesbian and gay rights from the 1970s to the 2010s.
+Her career as a filmmaker started in the 1970s with experimental films, but by the 1980s, Nicol’s work focused on documentary films addressing political issues, including pro-choice struggles for access to abortion, unions, and the working struggles of women and migrants.
+By the 2000s, her films changed focus to lesbian and gay rights from the 1970s to the 2010s.

-This digital exhibition is designed to highlight the work of Rupert Raj, an important trans activist whose papers are held by CLGA.
-Highlights of this donation include materials relating to the three trans-related publications Raj founded and edited in the 1980s; correspondence with other trans people, medical professionals, and activists; research on phalloplasty and other trans issues; personal scrapbooks and photographs; books and AV materials.
+The collection of Rupert Raj, an important trans activist, includes material related to the three trans-related publications Raj founded and edited in the 1980s; correspondence with other trans people, medical professionals, and activists, research on phalloplasty and other trans issues, personal scrapbooks and photographs, books, and AV materials.

 A collection of materials relating to the histories of LGBTQ+ people, organizations, and issues at Ryerson university, from the early days of gay organizations to the present.
 Featured issues include HIV/AIDS, homophobia on campus, the history of RyePRIDE, and the development of a trans organization.